 This is a harder problem to deal with, but it’s not impossible.

-This is malformed CSV data, because it doesn’t follow the standards of quote-enclosing commas.
-If possible, fix the data.
-If you are in control of generating the CSV data in the first place, then fix it by quote-enclosing the commas (or using a different delimiter, such as a tab).
+This is malformed CSV data, because it doesn’t follow the standard of quote-enclosing commas.
+If you are in control of generating the CSV data in the first place, then you can fix it by quote-enclosing the commas (or using a different delimiter, such as a tab).
 Then you can use a parser to deal with it (as shown in the previous section).

 If you can’t fix the data, and really must deal with it as is, then one solution is to merge the slots that belong to the string field.
-For example:
+Here’s the algorithm for doing this:

 using System.IO;